supertestnet/epic_poetry_club/_posts/2026-07-06-perseus-and-medusa.md

 title: "Perseus and Medusa"
 ---

 Last week I finished reciting the first drafts of my book, "Perseus and Medusa."
-Listen to the recitals at this here playlist:
+Listen to the recitals at this playlist:

 <!-- Custom Video Player Layout -->
 <div class="custom-player-wrapper">